gregvanbrug/gregvanbrug/README.md

 Hey there 👋.
-I’m a User-Centered Software Engineer based in Philadelpha who sometimes is also known as gvb.
+I’m a User-Centered Software Engineer who sometimes is also known as gvb.
 I specialize in developing systems, interfaces, and products that are efficient, intuitive, and enjoyable.

 Currently looking for new opportunities.